PATH (rail system): External relations and unbuilt expansions

 Originally, the Hudson Tubes were designed to link three major railroad terminals on the Hudson River in New Jersey—the Erie Railroad (Erie) and Pennsylvania Railroad (PRR) in Jersey City and the Delaware, Lackawanna and Western Railroad (DL&W) in Hoboken—with New York City.
 While PATH still connects to train stations in Hoboken and Newark, the Erie's Pavonia Terminal at what is now Newport and the PRR terminal at Exchange Place station have been closed and demolished.
 There were early negotiations for New York Penn Station to also be shared by the two railroads.
 In 1908, McAdoo proposed to build a branch of the H&M southward to the Central Railroad of New Jersey Terminal at Communipaw.

 When the rapid transit commissioners approved construction of the H&M's Sixth Avenue line in 1904, they left open the option of digging an east-west crosstown line.
 The New York and New Jersey Railroad Company received perpetual rights to dig under Christopher and Ninth Streets eastward to either Second Avenue or Astor Place.
 The project was started but soon abandoned; about 250 ft of the tube that was dug still exists.

 In February 1909 the H&M announced plans to extend its Uptown Tubes northeast to Grand Central Terminal, located at Park Avenue and 42nd Street.
 The openings of the 28th and 33rd Street stations were delayed because of planning for the Grand Central extension.
 The New York Times speculated that the downtown tunnels would see more passenger use than the uptown tunnels because they better served the city's financial district.

 The Interborough Rapid Transit Company (IRT), a competitor to the H&M, proposed to connect its Lexington Avenue line to the H&M at Grand Central, Astor Place, and Fulton Street–Hudson Terminal once the planned system was complete.
-Its terminus at Grand Central was supposed to be located directly below the IRT's 42nd Street line but above the IRT's Steinway Tunnel to Queens.
+The H&M terminus at Grand Central was supposed to be located directly below the IRT's 42nd Street line but above the IRT's Steinway Tunnel to Queens.
 However, the IRT constructed an unauthorized ventilation shaft between its two levels in an effort to force the H&M to build its station very deeply, making it less accessible.
 As an alternative, it was proposed to connect the Uptown Tubes to the Steinway Tunnel.
 A franchise to extend the Uptown Tubes to Grand Central was awarded in June 1909.

 By 1914, the H&M had not yet started construction of the Grand Central extension, and requested a delay.
 Six years later, the H&M had submitted 17 applications for delays; in all of them, the railroad said it was not the best time for construction.
 The Rapid Transit Commissioners declined the last one, effectively ending the H&M's rights to a Grand Central extension.